Add filter parameters to Find and Filter actions in Shortcuts

 Add filter parameters to a Find or Filter action

-In the Shortcuts app Library , tap on the shortcut you want to modify.
+In My Shortcuts , tap on the shortcut you want to modify.

 In the shortcut editor, tap , enter “Find” or “Filter” in the search field, touch and hold the action in the list, then drag it to the position you want.